Technology

 LLM Post-Processing

 After transcription, text is sent to Google's Gemini 3 Flash for refinement: grammar correction, filler word removal, and tone adjustment.
 Meeting transcripts are additionally processed for speaker attribution, summarization, and action item extraction.
-Dictation uses Gemini 3.1 Flash Lite for lower latency.
 Static prompt content is passed as system instructions to take advantage of Gemini's implicit caching, reducing latency on repeated calls.

 Only text is sent to the API — audio remains on-device.
 This step requires an internet connection; raw transcription works fully offline.